 When solid differentiation is attained, integration sets in, hopefully.
 (7)

-Sampled from the ◦UN Declaration of Human Rights, with emphasises added.
-Are these freedoms yours too?
+The ◦UN Declaration of Human Rights may help some.
 The gist is "Preserve your old rights and freedoms.
 Do not trade any of them away to join a sect's or guru's "farm" or circles."

 Three instances of the personality are often drawn to the fore.
-Terms to the left below are from psychoanalysis, while the terms to the right are much corresponding terms in Eric Berne's Transactional Analysis, TA:
+Terms to the right are from Dr Eric Berne's Transactional Analysis, TA:

-Now you also have a witnessing instance, the ability to watch yourself and others too.
-Berne includes it in the Child, but that appears to be misplaced.
+We also have a witnessing instance, the ability to watch ourselves and others too.
+Berne includes it in the Child, but the Witness is a spirit-thing.

 Violation of the superego's standards, or even the impulse to do so, may produce anxiety.
 If parental standards are overly rigid, the individual may be guilt-ridden and inhibit all aggressive or sexual impulses.
 But then, on the other hand, a self-indulgent person can be considered to have a weak superego.